Sheriff Joe to Obama: I'll keep doing my job

 He further affirmed that his office will proceed with the Cold Case Posse investigation into the authenticity of Barack Obama's birth certificate and his eligibility to be president, which is scheduled to release preliminary findings in February.

 In the Obama eligibility investigation, Arpaio's investigative team has amassed hundreds of pages of documentation and taken testimony from dozens of experts in preparation for a final phase of field investigation.
+"President Obama has just put a welcome sign on the U.S. border with Mexico," Arpaio told WND in response to the Justice Department complaint.

 The Justice Department's Civil Rights Division issued the complaint against the Maricopa County Sheriff's Office at the conclusion of a three-year investigation.